Area Guides

 The South Bank

 Running along the right of the River Thames – or the left, depending on which way you’re looking – is this buzzy cultural hub, heaving with restaurants, bars, theatres, galleries and more.
-As well as being home to tourist attractions like The London Eye and The Sea Life Aquarium, it also boasts a whole load of London’s most iconic cultural institutions: the National Theatre (a brutalist assembly of some of the most cutting-edge programming in the city); The BFI (home to British cinema); The Tate Modern; The Southbank Centre; Shakespeare’s Globe; The Old Vic; The Young Vic; The Middle-Aged Vic.
+As well as being home to tourist attractions like The London Eye and the Sea Life Aquarium, it also boasts a whole load of London’s most iconic cultural institutions: the National Theatre (a brutalist assembly of some of the most cutting-edge programming in the city); the BFI (home to British cinema); the Tate Modern; the Southbank Centre; Shakespeare’s Globe; The Old Vic; The Young Vic; The Middle-Aged Vic.
 And that’s just the start.
-In fact, The Southbank might just have the most culture per square kilometre in the country.
+In fact, the Southbank might just have the most culture per square kilometre in the country.

 The Best Restaurants